 But, to your Surprise Virtual Happy Hour intoxication is not mandatory.
 There is plenty of room for laughter and faux pas, and participants are given a historical event that they have to relay as a story.

 The rest of the team act as fact-checkers as the storyteller can only speak from memory.
 No research is allowed.

 Remember your high school yearbook and how you voted who was most likely to succeed or end up in jail?
 In the game, ‘Most Likely To’, the team leader posts a few prompts, and the participants vote on which teammate they think fits the bill.

 Some ideas for prompts:

-- Who is most likely to know every word to Uptown Funk?
+- The most likely to know every word to Uptown Funk?

-- Who is most likely to wind up on the news?
+- Most likely to wind up on the news?

 - Who is most likely to have the most tattoos?

-- Who is most likely to have a book written about their life?
+- The is most likely to have a book written about their life?

 - Who is most likely to help you survive a zombie apocalypse?